Region: Sub-Saharan Africa

 IPM’s Friends of Kakamega partners with the Self-Help Seed Project that began in 2009 to support home-based families with agricultural training and start-up materials so that they learn to maintain a sustainable food source for their families.

-In its first year, 30 home-based families benefitted from the acre of maize planted with support through the Self-Help Seed Project.
+In its first year, 30 home-based families benefited from the acre of maize planted with support through the Self-Help Seed Project.
 In addition to the food provided, community members reported that the joy brought from the planting, cultivation, harvest, and drying of the maize as a shared community unit was the most significant benefit of the program.

 Because of its initial success, Friends of Kakamega has continued to initiate this program every year, rotating its beneficiaries amongst home-based communities that have fertile land available.
 Additionally, in 2013, Friends of Kakamega augmented the program to include the Alternative Seed Project, which aims to introduce crops that feed soil and do not drain it with fertilizers, such as beans, ground nuts, and sweet potatoes.
 Seeds for these types of crops are more expensive than maize, the traditional Kenyan crop and a main staple to the Kenyan diet, but offer a higher nutritional content and the opportunity for excess produce to be sold at market for supplemental income.
 Because they do not require the expensive fertilizers required for the growth of maize, the lowered cost of the crops’ maintenance helps to balance the additional cost of the seeds.

 In 2014, the Self-Help Seed Project increased its beneficiaries from 30 to 50 families annually, thanks to anonymous donors and partnership with IPM.